-Butane -- Storage Location
+Butane Storage Location

-The storage areas for upright propane bottles should have a hard flat surface, such as concrete or stiff wooden flooring that has proper drainage for run-off water.
-Propane must be located away from high traffic areas and any open flames or ignition sources, such as generators or heaters.
-Propane bottles should be plainly marked with stickers or placards on their exterior shells.
+The storage areas for upright propane bottles should have a hard, flat surface, such as concrete or stiff wooden flooring that has proper drainage for water runoff.
+Propane must be located away from high-traffic areas and any open flames or ignition sources, such as generators or heaters.
+Propane bottles should be clearly marked with stickers or placards on their exterior shells.

-Propane -- Storage Location
+Propane Storage Location

-Propane cylinders should not rest on grass, mud or dirt where moisture can rust the metal tank components.
-If tall cylinders need to be stored upright and near each other, the cylinders need to be braced with bungee cords or thick duct tape to prevent falling.
+Propane cylinders should not rest on grass, mud or dirt, where moisture combined with oxygen can react with the metal tank components to cause rust.
+If tall cylinders need to be stored upright and near each other, they should be braced with bungee cords or thick duct tape to prevent them from falling.